tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ### Networking

-If your cluster has not the default `cluster.local` domain configured, you need to provide the domain via:
+If your cluster does not have the default `cluster.local` domain configured, you need to provide the domain via:

 ```yaml
 cluster: